MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.8.md

 *Verifiable records.* Has the same meaning as the term defined in 7 CFR part 400, subpart G.

-*Veteran farmer or rancher.* An individual who has served active duty in the United States Army, Navy, Marine Corps, Air Force, and Coast Guard, including the reserve components, was discharged or released under conditions other than dishonorable, and:
+*Veteran farmer or rancher.* (1) An individual who has served active duty in the United States Army, Navy, Marine Corps, Air Force, or Coast Guard, including the reserve components; was discharged or released under conditions other than dishonorable; and:

-(1) Has not operated a farm or ranch;
+(i) Has not operated a farm or ranch;

-(2) Has operated a farm or ranch for not more than 5 years; or
+(ii) Has operated a farm or ranch for not more than 5 years; or

-(3) First obtained status as a veteran during the most recent 5-year period.
+(iii) First obtained status as a veteran during the most recent 5-year period.

-A person, other than an individual, may be eligible for veteran farmer or rancher benefits if all substantial beneficial interest holders qualify as a veteran farmer or rancher.
+(2) A person, other than an individual, may be eligible for veteran farmer or rancher benefits if all substantial beneficial interest holders qualify individually as a veteran farmer or rancher in accordance with paragraph (1) of this definition.
 A spouse's veteran status does not impact whether an individual is considered a veteran farmer or rancher.

 *Void.* When the policy is considered not to have existed for a crop year.